-An app for an outdoor furnishing & decor retailer with augmented reality technology
+An outdoor furnishing and decor mobile app with augmented reality technology

 Envision Your Outdoor Oasis